james-livefront/livefront-ai-guidance/02-getting-started.md

 ### Problem: "I'm not sure if the AI code is secure"

 **Solution**: Good instinct.
 Never trust AI with security-critical code without thorough review.
-When in doubt, ask a senior engineer.
+When in doubt, ask your Engineering Manager.

 ---